 |Windows operating system: Supported editions||32-bit||64-bit||.NET Framework|

-Most recent PCs use 64-bit Windows, so you probably want the 64-bit installer.
+Almost all PCs now use 64-bit Windows, so you probably want the 64-bit installer.

 User Account Control (UAC) permission is needed to install the software.
-PDXplorer is installed into the Windows All Users profile (that is, the per-machine context) so that any user can use the application; to support RDP and Citrix clients; and to set the PDX package icon file association.
+PDXplorer is installed into the Windows All Users profile (that is, the per-machine context) to allow any user run the application; to support RDP and Citrix® clients; and to set the PDX package icon file association.